willjantscher/Personnel_Tracker/README.md

 ## Links

-#### Github
+### Github

-The github repository that holds all of the code for this project is located here: [Personnel Tracker Github](https://github.com/willjantscher/Personnel_Tracker)
+The github repository that holds all of the code for this project is located here: [Personnel Tracker Github](https://github.com/willjantscher/Personnel_Tracker).

+### Trello
+User stories were written and tracked using Trello: [Personnel Tracker Trello](https://trello.com/b/jq9sAJrF/kanban-template).

+### Draw.io
+The structure of this project, as well as the database Entity Relationship Diagram, were mapped out using draw.io: [Personnel Tracker Draw.io](https://app.diagrams.net/#G1SoA0oDOcl7YvjJj9s4STxNKjDo51wB9l).

 Github link
 https://github.com/willjantscher/Personnel_Tracker